alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 Once we get our `AuthSession` from `RemoteAuthProvider`, we can persist it locally by passing it the to the `AuthDataStore`'s `save` method.

 If caching is successful, `AuthDataStore` completes with a `nil` error.

 If a serialization error occurs, `AuthDataStore` completes with an `AuthError`.

 Great!
-We can get an `AuthSession` by sending credentials to `RemoteAuthProvider.signIn` and perists the returned `AuthSession` by calling `DataStore.save`.
+We can get an `AuthSession` by sending credentials to `RemoteAuthProvider.signIn` and perists the returned `AuthSession` by calling `DataStore.save(_:_:)`.

 How do we keep these two `AuthSession`s in sync?
-How will our application actually use this `AuthSession` to make authenticated calls to our backend?
+How will the client actually use this `AuthSession` at runtime to make authenticated calls to our backend?

 <h3>Solving The Problem of Synchronizing Remote, Cached, and Runtime AuthSessions</h3>